RyeL1te/RyeliteDesktop/README.md

 - **`build/`** - Application icons and build assets

 ## Plugin Development
 The core framework at `src/renderer/client/highlite/core/` is included as a Git submodule and provides the plugin API.
-Refer to the [Core repository](https://github.com/Highl1te/Core) for detailed plugin development documentation.
+Refer to the [Core repository](https://github.com/Highl1te/Core) for details on the plugin API.
+An example/template repository is available here: https://github.com/Highl1te/Example-Plugin